 Was There Fault Involved in Your Ski or Snowboard Accident?

 That being said, when another skier or the ski resort fails to act with reasonable care, and this failure resulted in an accident with injuries, then the person or entity could be responsible.
-As an example, if a beginning skier immediately begins skiing on the advanced trails, and as a result runs over you, causing serious injury, that skier could be held liable.
+As an example, if a beginning skier immediately begins skiing on the advanced trails, and as a result runs over you, causing serious injury, that skier could be held liable and you should speak with Fairbanks snowboard and ski accident attorney.
 The Skier Responsibility Code states that skiers must always stay in control and must always be able to stop, avoiding objects and other people.

 People ahead of you always have the right of way, you must never stop in an area where you are not visible from above, and prior to starting downhill or merging into a trail, you have a responsibility to look uphill, yielding to others.
 If the skier or snowboarder who ran into you violated any of these guidelines, there could be negligence involved.
 Reckless skiing occurs when a skier or snowboarder knows his or her actions are likely to be unsafe, but they do it anyway.
 An example of reckless skiing behavior could occur when a very experienced skier skis full speed through a beginner slope, filled with unskilled skier, running into one of them.